Donna Haraway: Later work

-Currently, Donna Haraway is an American Professor Emerita in the History of Consciousness Department and Feminist Studies Department at the University of California, Santa Cruz, United States.
-She lives North of San Francisco with her partner Rusten Hogness.
-In an interview with Sarah Franklin in 2017, Haraway addresses her intent to incorporate collective thinking and all perspectives: "It isn't that systematic, but there is a little list.
-I notice if I have cited nothing but white people, if I have erased indigenous people, if I forget non-human beings, etc. I notice on purpose.
-I notice if I haven't paid the slightest bit of attention ...
+Currently, Haraway is an American professor emerita in the history of consciousness and feminist studies departments at the University of California, Santa Cruz, United States.

+She lives north of San Francisco with her partner, Rusten Hogness.

+Haraway has stated that she tries to incorporate collective thinking and all perspectives into her work: "I notice if I have cited nothing but white people, if I have erased indigenous people, if I forget non-human beings, etc. ...
 You know, I run through some old-fashioned, klutzy categories.
-Race, sex, class, region, sexuality, gender, species.
-I pay attention.
-I know how fraught all those categories are, but I think those categories still do important work.
-I have developed, kind of, an alert system, an internalized alert system."
+Race, sex, class, region, sexuality, gender, species ...
+I know how fraught all those categories are, but I think those categories still do important work."

 Major themes

 "A Cyborg Manifesto"

 In 1985, Haraway published the essay "Manifesto for Cyborgs: Science, Technology, and Socialist-Feminism in the 1980s" in Socialist Review.
 Although most of Haraway's earlier work was focused on emphasizing the masculine bias in scientific culture, she has also contributed greatly to the feminist narratives of the twentieth century.
 For Haraway, the Manifesto offered a response to the rising conservatism during the 1980s in the United States at a critical juncture at which feminists, to have any real-world significance, had to acknowledge their situatedness within what she terms the "informatics of domination."
 Women were no longer on the outside along a hierarchy of privileged binaries but rather deeply imbued, exploited by and complicit within networked hegemony, and had to form their politics as such.